Energy Spectra of Compressed Quantum States

+To leverage \cref{eq:gs_overlap_bound}, we can set the value of $m$ in \cref{prop:energy_min} to be such that the optimizer $\alpha$ satisfies $\abs{\alpha_1}^2 = \Lambda(D)$.
+This can be seen as a theoretically-grounded tightening of $\calC$ around MPSs that incorporates additional knowledge about the system, namely, $\Lambda(D)$.
+It may be reasonable to assume some knowledge of $\Lambda(D)$ because the sequence of $\lambda_i(\rho_1)$s is known as the ground-state \emph{entanglement spectrum}, which has been extensively studied since its introduction by Li and Haldane~\cite{entanglement_li_haldane_2008}.

-\section{Case study: 2D AFHM}
+\paragraph{Case study: 2D AFHM.}

-This section uses \cref{prop:energy_min} to predict spectra and compares them with the actual spectra from DMRG~\cite{dmrg_white_92} for the main system considered in Ref.~\cite{unusual_white_2025}: the spin-$1/2$ 2D anti-ferromagnetic Heisenberg model (AFHM) on an $\ell\times \ell$ grid with periodic boundary condition (PBC).
+We use \cref{prop:energy_min} to predict spectra and compare them with that from DMRG~\cite{dmrg_white_92} for the main system considered in Ref.~\cite{unusual_white_2025}: the spin-$1/2$ antiferromagnetic Heisenberg model (AFHM) on an $\ell\times \ell$ grid with periodic boundary conditions (PBC).
+We present the predictions that result from both using and not using \cref{eq:gs_overlap_bound}, where $\Lambda(D)$ is computed numerically.
+Following Ref.~\cite{unusual_white_2025}, we focus on the largest $\ell$ that is computationally feasible, $\ell=4$.

-The system Hamiltonian on $n \coloneqq \ell^2$ spins is
+The system Hamiltonian on $n \coloneqq \ell^2 = 16$ spins is

 where the sum ranges over distinct sets $\{i,j\}\subseteq [n]$ such that $i$ and $j$ are neighbors on the grid with PBC, and $X \coloneqq \begin{psmallmatrix} 0 & 1 \\ 1 &0 \end{psmallmatrix}$, $Y\coloneqq \begin{psmallmatrix} 0 & -i \\ i &0 \end{psmallmatrix}$, and $Z\coloneqq \begin{psmallmatrix} 1 & 0 \\ 0 & -1 \end{psmallmatrix}$.